Council for the Development of French in Louisiana: Teaching Standard French vs Louisiana French

 A common criticism is that CODOFIL emphasizes education in Standard French over the local Louisiana French for economic purposes instead of cultural purposes.

 Critics claim that not only does CODOFIL attempt to homogenize the type of French dialect through inviting foreign Francophone teachers over relying on local French-speaking Cajuns and Creoles for the French language immersion program, CODOFIL also homogenizes French culture in Louisiana by prioritizing a Cajun identity over Creole identity when it comes to Louisiana's Francophone identity.

-Despite this, a survey conducted on the French immersion program shows that a majority of the teachers in the immersion program support integration of Cajun culture and Louisiana French into the curriculum, with 69% saying yes to teaching Cajun or Louisiana French into the curriculum, and 72% for Franco-Louisianan cultural aspect relating to the Louisiana French language, although the issue still remains for Louisiana Creole, with 90% of the teachers in the survey say no to integrating Creole into the curriculum in contrast to Louisiana French.
+Despite this, a survey conducted on the French immersion program shows that a majority of the teachers in the immersion program support integration of Cajun culture and Louisiana French into the curriculum, with 69% saying yes to teaching Cajun or Louisiana French in the curriculum, and 72% for Franco-Louisianan cultural aspect relating to the Louisiana French language, although the issue still remains for Louisiana Creole, with 90% of the teachers in the survey saying no to integrating Creole into the curriculum in contrast to Louisiana French.

 Commercialization & Commodification of Cajun Culture

-Another criticism of CODOFIL's approach on cultural revival through festivals comes from critics such as the musician James Bau Graves, who view that CODOFIL commodifies Cajun culture through music festival and cultural activities and conserving it for tourism instead of preserving it.
-Graves views that the commercialization of Cajun culture prevents it from preserving because it hinders any attempts for the culture to adapt to the modern era, and homogenizes Cajun culture to a commodity.
+Another criticism of CODOFIL's approach to cultural revival through festivals comes from critics such as the musician James Bau Graves, who believe that CODOFIL commodifies Cajun culture through music festivals and cultural activities and conserving it for tourism instead of preserving it.
+Graves believes that the commercialization of Cajun culture prevents it from being preserved because it hinders any attempts for the culture to adapt to the modern era and homogenizes Cajun culture to a commodity.

-On the other hand, Barry Jean Ancelet views that the commercialization of Cajun culture allows more exposure to tourists and the international community.
-Ancelet views that exposure of Cajun culture to the outside allows appreciation from the international community and helps cultural preservation and revitalization possible by bolstering cultural pride and funding for the community.
+On the other hand, Barry Jean Ancelet finds that the commercialization of Cajun culture allows more exposure to tourists and the international community.
+Ancelet believes that exposure to Cajun culture allows appreciation from the international community and helps make cultural preservation and revitalization possible by bolstering cultural pride and funding for the community.